b2etw/jobs/README.md

 This group only provides direct recruitment of companies, if you're head hunter please use other platform like Linkedin.

-You can create job post in [issues tab](https://github.com/b2etw/jobs/issues).
+You can create job, seek-for-job, case post in [issues tab](https://github.com/b2etw/jobs/issues).

 - - -